-The Upper Natural Bridge of Calaveras County Professional Review and Guide
+The Upper Natural Bridge of Calaveras County Professional Guide

 "One of the wonders of the Gold Country, this remarkable cave on Coyote Creek cuts clear through a limestone ridge, permitting people to swim or wade through the heart of the hillside.
 Even if you don’t want to get wet, the sight alone is worth the walk.